VulcanAnalytics/DBTester/README.md

 ### What is DBTester?

-DBTester is a small library built to remove the need for database plumbing and repetitive code for performing utility actions from one test project to the next.
+DBTester is a testing framework library built to remove the need for database plumbing and repetitive code for performing utility actions from one test project to the next.
 Afterall why copy and paste the same database code from one project to the next, or worse still, write it out again?

-This library is available through [NuGet](https://www.nuget.org/packages/VulcanAnalytics.DBTester) for immediate inclusion in your projects
+This library is available through [NuGet](https://www.nuget.org/packages/VulcanAnalytics.DBTester) for immediate inclusion in your projects.

+Further information to this README is available [on the wiki](https://github.com/VulcanAnalytics/DBTester/wiki)

 ### Ok, but what can I actually do with DBTester?